ToolmanP/Thoughtcrime/pages/AppSystem.md

 - Java thread enables the program to bind a runnable object to a thread object and virtual thread can enable temporarily release the thread and executes other codes when waiting for I/O resource just like Golang.
 In short, a virtual thread in its lifetime isn't necessary tied to a specific OS thread.
 - ### Live Lock
 - Two threads are busy and waiting for each other, however unlike dead locks they are not blocked.
+- ### Starvation
+- A thread is always waiting for a certain resource but cannot acquire it.
+- ### ReentrantLock
+- A lock that is already acquired by the current thread and can be acquired by the same thread but invoking different guarded block
 - ### Immutable
-- Immutable objects are great for multithreaded applications since their fields can not be changed and cannot
+- Immutable objects are great for multithreaded applications since their fields can not be changed and the obly way to change is to allocate a new object to override it
 - ### Concurrent Collections
+- ### Executors
+- Executor binds a thread to itself and acquire some resources and the executorService can receive a runnable object and callable object and runs the routine.
+- One sample implementation is thread pool.
+The worker threads in thread pool are fixed and receives the callable or runnable object.
+This will not waste the system resource when too much requests or tasks flooded in.
 - ---
 - ## Caching
 - Everything needs caching to boost IO intensive application.